Stroman, Gausman take $18.9M; Springer, LeMahieu reject

 Stroman, a 29-year-old right-hander, did not play this year.
 He missed the start of the shortened season in late July due to a torn left calf muscle, then said on Aug.
 10 he had opted out because of the coronavirus pandemic.

-Stroman announced his decision the day after new Mets owner Steven Cohen held an introductory news conference, Cohen bought the team last week from the Wilpon and Katz families for a baseball record $2.42 billion.
+A native of Medford on Long Island, Stroman announced his decision the day after new Mets owner Steven Cohen held an introductory news conference, Cohen bought the team last week from the Wilpon and Katz families for a baseball record $2.42 billion.

 “After watching the presser, I’m beyond excited to play for you sir,” Stroman posted on Twitter.
 “I could feel the excitement and passion you’re going to bring daily.
 Let’s go be great!”